dapr/dapr/tests/docs/running-e2e-test.md

 Once a contributor creates a pull request, E2E tests on KinD clusters are automatically executed for faster feedback.
-In order to run the E2E tests on AKS, ask a maintainer to add `/ok-to-test` comment to the Pull Request.
+In order to run the E2E tests on AKS, ask a maintainer or approver to add `/ok-to-test` comment to the Pull Request.